 - Conduct a Competitive Analysis and/or a Content Audit

 You will now have a much better understanding of what content will go into your project and can start thinking about how you want it to design it.

-Once you’ve spent spent time diving into what content your project will need, it’s time to move onto to creating templates.
+Once you’ve spent time diving into what content your project will need, it’s time to move on to creating templates.
 Most websites are designed and developed using a limited number of page layouts called templates.